Nehaghate285/Spring-MVC---Hibernate-Job-portal/README.md

 Go on the project's root folder, then type:

 	$ mvn spring-boot:run -Drun.arguments = "args1,args2"

-	args1 = Swagger yaml file location.
-For example "d:\\Userfiles\\nghate\\Desktop\\swg.yml"
+ - args1 = Swagger yaml file location.
+For example "d:\\Userfiles\\nghate\\Desktop\\swg.yml".
-	args2 = This parameter should be true if you want to generate examples on the fly by callling the API with default values or set to false.
+ - args2 = This parameter should be true if you want to generate examples on the fly by callling the API with default values or set to false.

-	Your command will look like $ mvn spring-boot:run -Drun.arguments = "d:\\Userfiles\\nghate\\Desktop\\swg.yml, false"
+Your command will look like:

+	$ mvn spring-boot:run -Drun.arguments = "d:\\Userfiles\\nghate\\Desktop\\swg.yml, false"

 ### From Spring Tool Suite